divarvel/blog/posts/2013-02-28-hammertime-and-real-world-haskell-part-2.md

 with Haskell.
 It may not be as funny as writing high-level, ultra-generic code with advanced concepts but it puts haskell on the same ground as the other languages and shows its productivity boost in real-life situations.

+## Hammertime

+I've been able to put some work in Hammertime.
+It now has and a clean code layout and unit tests, a working CLI parser and provides simple reports.
+I'm working on turning `-Wall` on during the compiling phase.
+There are just a few warnings left.